 When you think about it, panoramas are some of the most multifaceted tools when it comes to presenting your project to clients.
 It’s easy to underestimate how many ways they can be applied and how effortless it is to integrate them into every step of your workflow.
-They’re a great addition to still renderings, giving your clients the ability to literally take a look around.
+They’re a great addition to still renderings, giving your clients an immersive 3D experience by literally taking a look around your designs.
 For a tutorial on how to create Enscape panoramas, take a look at our Knowledge Base article or watch the step-by-step video below.

 Get an overview of your created panoramas in the Manage Panoramas window